KBIF: Cascade and Overgaard

 As a result of the jail sentence and financial woes, KBIF was placed into receivership in 1973.
 The transfer caused Jim Patterson to lose his job at KBIF; in 1975, he would buy KIRV and relaunch it as a Christian station, later becoming a two-term mayor of Fresno and member of the California State Assembly.

 Cascade Broadcasting Corporation acquired KBIF in 1975, two years after the receivership began.
 Cascade, based in Portland, also owned a Christian station in New Orleans and a Spanish-language station in San Jose; in 1986, KBIF began broadcasting after sunset for the first time.
 Programs for specific ethnic groups became more prevalent on the Christian station's schedule.
 The first Punjabi shows began airing in 1987; in the early 1990s, programs in Hmong began on KBIF, serving a community that had grown to 56,000 people by 2001.
 The station developed an eclectic lineup of brokered religious and ethnic talk programs.

 In 1997, Cascade sold KBIF to Gore-Overgaard Broadcasting.
-The new owners continued and expanded the ethnic formats, with all weekend hours given over to Punjabi output in 2003.
+The new owners continued and expanded the ethnic formats, with all weekend hours given over to Punjabi, Hindi Urdu output in 2003.

+In July 2024, Overgaard Broadcasting sold KBIF to Punjabi American Media.
+Harjot Khalsa and Balwinder Kaur Khalsa acquired the station’s tower site.